CasperDev/vz-dis-dos/doc/source/Chapter3/general.rst

 before each write to the target disk.

-You can interrupt the copying process at any time by pressing the BREAK key.
+You can interrupt the copying process at any time by pressing the :kbd:`BREAK` key.

 The completion of the copying process is indicated with READY.